 For this activity, read the book, Bear Says Thanks.

 Then, get ready to talk about the things that your child is thankful for.
-It might be a discussion of gratitude for good friends like Bear has or eyelashes like my two year old.
+It might be a discussion of gratitude for good friends like Bear has.

 To do this Bear Says Thanks Gratitude Counting Activity: